charlesrocabert/Evo2Sim/README.md

 with <code>-b</code> the date of the backup, here 0 (fresh simulation), <code>-t</code> the simulation time, here 10,000 time-steps.
 Option <code>-g</code> activates the graphical output (does not work if the software has been compiled with the no-graphics option).
 At any moment during the simulation, you can take a closer look at the evolution of the system by opening <code>viewer/viewer.html</code> in an internet browser.
 You can track internal cell’s dynamics by executing the script <code>track_cell.py</code>.

 Other main executables are described in the [User Manual](doc/user_manual/user_manual.pdf) (section “Main executables description”).
 You can also obtain help by running the executable with the <code>-h</code> option (<em>e.g.</em> <code>evo2sim_create -h</code>)

+## 9. Examples <a name="examples"></a>

+To test the following simulation examples, please download the attached packages.
+They contain simulation backups and the associated code version.

+Then compile the software, create the simulation from the parameters files, or simply run it from backups files (see the User Manual provided in the package for detailed help).

+You can track evolution on the fly thanks to the html viewer, and to the script `track_cell.py`, that displays the internal dynamics of a selected individual on the grid.

+### 9.1 Evolution of a stable polymorphism

+In this example, a population is evolved in a periodic environment mimicking a batch culture setup.
+A stable polymorphism emerges, where one ecotype feeds on the exogenous food and releases by-products, while a second ecotype feeds on the by-product.
+Thanks to the seasonality of the environment, this interaction is negative frequency-dependent, and stable.

+### 9.2 Lactose-operon-like regulation

+In this example, a population is initialized with a predefined genome, encoding for specific genetic regulation and metabolic networks.
+Due to strong energy trade-offs, the regulation of proteins expression is maintained for thousands of generations.

+<button class="button-save large">Big Fat Button</button>